Kinematics of robotic manipulators - forward kinematics 1

 Inserting these values into the transformation matrix for rotation about the Z axis gives:

-We now perform the matrix multiplication T13 = T12 • T23 giving:
+Now perform the matrix multiplication T13 = T12 • T23 giving:

-Transformation - frame 3 and frame 4
+Transformation - frame 4 to frame 3

 robot kinematic diagram